Sachsenhausen concentration camp: Neo-Nazi vandalism

 Arson damage caused to this barrack building has been covered by glass panels to protect it, whilst still showing the damage to those visiting the camp.

 The compound has been vandalized by neo-Nazis several times.
 In September 1992, barracks 38 and 39 of the Jewish Museum were severely damaged in an arson attack.
 The perpetrators were arrested, and the barracks were reconstructed by 1997.
-However, it is important to note that the decision was taken that no buildings built during the Nazi regime will be rebuilt on the site.
+The decision was made that no buildings built during the Nazi regime will be rebuilt on the site.
 The destroyed section of the huts are now a Jewish museum with the surviving section left as it was immediately after the fire with the paint still blistered from the flames.

 Video game scandal

-Sites within Sachsenhausen and Dachau which had been approved for inclusion in the augmented reality smartphone game Ingress were removed in July 2015; Gabriele Hammerman, director of the memorial site at Dachau, told the Deutsche Presse-Agentur that Google's actions were a humiliation for the victims of the Nazi camps and their relatives, and Niantic Labs' founder John Hanke stated that "we apologize that this has happened."
+Sites within Sachsenhausen and Dachau which had been approved for inclusion in the augmented reality smartphone game Ingress were removed in July 2015.
+Gabriele Hammerman, director of the memorial site at Dachau, told the Deutsche Presse-Agentur that Google's actions were a humiliation for the victims of the Nazi camps and their relatives, and Niantic Labs' founder John Hanke stated that "we apologize that this has happened."